-Spring Green Risotto with Peas, Asparagus and Fennel ~ this healthy risotto recipe with fresh spring vegetables will have you dreaming of spring!
+Spring Green Risotto with Peas, Asparagus and Fennel is a healthy risotto recipe with fresh spring veggies.
 It makes a naturally gluten free side dish or light meal.

 This particular risotto has a secret weapon that helps boost its flavor and helps it achieve that pretty spring green color.
 In addition to the fresh garden peas, asparagus, and fennel I made a puree of frozen peas and parsley and stirred it in at the very last minute.
 It makes all the flavors of the finished dish pop and adds an extra dose of nutrition as well.